frieda566/FlashPlay/README.md

 - flashcards.py defines the basic structure for handling the flashcards
 - flashcards.db saves the created flashcards so the user does not have to type in new ones, everytime entering the application.

-*The program assumes that the user enters English vocabulary and can translate it into nine languages.*
+*The program assumes that the user enters English vocabulary and translates it into one of nine languages.*

 ## Installation
 ### Libraries: